android2221/arduino-projects/heads-up-light/README.md

 - Run tests before sealing
 - Screw on cap for conduit body
 - Cement end cap on to the open top of the conduit tube
+- Attach battery pack to the flat part of the conduit body with the velcro strip
 - Adjust sensitivity as needed

 ## Adjusting sensitivity